Digital Marketing, Small Business Strategist

 Do Email Marketing Campaigns Work Any More?

-Despite the fact that social media marketing is used heavily in the online marketing industry now, the tried-and-true direct how to do an email marketing campaignemail marketing strategy is still alive.
+Despite the fact that social media marketing is used heavily in the online marketing industry now, the tried-and-true direct email marketing strategy is still alive.
 Having said that, over the past 3 years many online business owners have seen their opt in rates drop dramatically.

 Direct e-mail marketers have questions about email campaigns, and usually the questions are: